laravel/docs/configuration.md

     // Retrieve a default value if the configuration value does not exist...
     $value = config('app.timezone', 'Asia/Seoul');

+If your configuration values are stored in nested files, such as config/mail/smtp.php, you can still access them using the same "dot" syntax.
+For example:

+    $value = config('mail.smtp.host');

 To set configuration values at runtime, pass an array to the `config` function:

     config(['app.timezone' => 'America/Chicago']);